arangodb/docs-hugo/site/content/3.12/develop/http-api/views/search-alias-views.md

     get:
       operationId: getViewPropertiesSearchAlias
       description: |
-        Returns an object containing the definition of the View identified by *view-name*.
+        Returns an object containing the definition of the View identified by `view-name`.

-        The result is an object with a full description of a specific View, including View type dependent properties.
       parameters:
         - name: view-name
           in: path